yuri-rage/fpp-yuri-config/README.md

 Using Falcon Player on an RPi4 with two wifi interfaces on separate networks

+(I'm using a cheap USB wifi dongle with an RT5370 chipset as the second interface)

 #### Background:
 I wanted to use an RPi4 with two wifi interfaces to control xLights sequences with Falcon Player.
 I wanted one interface to connect to my home wifi network for easy web-interface control from my laptop or smartphone (or possibly home automation), with the other interface dedicated to a separate network to avoid saturating my home network with E.131 packets.